-The decrease in income tax provision for the three months ended March 31, 2024 as compared to the same period in 2023 was primarily attributable to the Company adopting the guidance contained in a Notice of Proposed Rule Making issued during the third quarter of 2023 by the United States Internal Revenue Service ("the Notice").
-The Notice provides clarity regarding the Company's ability to immediately deduct certain R&D expenditures which were incurred in the US and reimbursed by the Company's foreign parent.
-Previously these expenditures were capitalized, as was generally required under the Tax Cuts and Jobs Act, which was effective for tax years beginning on or after January 1, 2022.
+Proposed Rule Making issued during the third quarter of 2023 by the United States Internal Revenue Service ("the Notice").
+The Notice allows the Company to immediately deduct certain R&D expenditures which were incurred in the US and reimbursed by the Company's foreign parent.
+Previously, these expenditures were required to be capitalized under the Tax Cuts and Jobs Act, which was effective for tax years beginning on or after January 1, 2022.